LIMUNIMI/musescorePlugins/README.md

 # musescorePlugins
-Repository for MuseScore 2.0 plugins
+Repository for MuseScore 2.0 plugins developed at the Laboratorio di Informatica Musicale (LIM).

 ## Requirements